auth0/Auth0.swift/README.md

 {"access_token":"...","token_type":"Bearer"}
 ```

-> Only set this flag for **DEBUG** only or you'll be leaking user's credentials in the device log.
+> To avoid leaking users' credentials in the device log set this flag only when **DEBUGGING**.

 ## What is Auth0?